How to simulate a Drag and drop in your interactive wireframes

 - Add an ‘on Drag Stop‘ event.

-- Select any action you want to perform in the sequential interaction drop-down and select the target widget.
+- Select any action you want to perform from the event drop-down and select the target widget.
 Press OK.

 Tip: You can combine the ‘on Drag Stop’ event with the ‘Insert Into’ action, and have a container with vertical or horizontal layout as the target, in order to reorder its children.